 Scotland is home to many fascinating castles.
 On our drive to and from the Isle of Skye, we stopped off to take in the view across the bay to Eilean Donan Castle, near Kyle of Lochalsh.
 However, dogs are not allowed to cross over the bridge to the castle.

 If you’re wanting to visit a classic Scottish castle with your dog, instead consider visiting Culzean Castle and Country Park.
 Located a 1-hour drive southwest of Glasgow (on the way to Cairnryan and the dog-friendly ferry across to Belfast), dogs are permitted in the extensive landscaped gardens and woodland that surround the castle.
 The only exceptions are inside buildings, walled gardens and most of the cafes and restaurants.
 Dogs need to also be kept on a leash.

 Culzean Castle is also home to the yearly Culzean Dog Jamboree, taking place every August.
 Highlights include dog water sports, a 5km jog with your dog and a fun dog show.
-Check the website for further details and the date.

 7. Run Wild on a Scottish Beach